Hesperia, California: Arts and culture

-Hesperia has its own manmade lake (Hesperia Lake Park) on the southeastern edge of the town.
+Hesperia has a manmade lake (Hesperia Lake Park) on the southeastern edge of the town.
 This lake is where various town activities are held, including the annual Hesperia Day activities.
 Camping and fishing are permitted here, as well as day camp and various junior leagues for sports.

 Just south of Hesperia Lake Park is the Radio Control Model Aircraft Park, located at 1700 Arrowhead Lake Road.
 Home of the Victor Valley R/C Flyers, the R/C Park is open on a daily basis by its members.
-Saturdays and Sundays are the best times to enjoy watching and flying radio-controlled miniature aircraft.
-Admission is free and the public is welcome.

 Hesperia's golf course is known for its narrow fairways and fast greens.
 During the 1950s and 1960s, this course was a stop along the PGA Tour.
 The course runs from the rift between the "mesa" and the adjoining land on the other side.

 To the east of Hesperia, the Mojave River runs from south to north, mainly under ground, and it surfaces in Victorville.
 Although the river bed is usually dry, it fills up if Hesperia experiences a rare heavy rain.
 Hesperia is bordered to the north by the city of Victorville, and to the east by the town of Apple Valley.

 Hesperia is the home of Cal-Earth, a nonprofit organization demonstrating and teaching a method of home construction, particularly for arid hot areas, called Superadobe.